haroon-github/mytpa/docs/src/platform-docker.md

 [centos/systemd](https://hub.docker.com/r/centos/systemd/)
 image (based on CentOS 7) can be used in this way.

-TPA does not support Debian 8 (jessie) or Ubuntu 16.04 (xenial) for Docker containers, because of bugs in the old version of systemd shipped on those distributions.

 ## Installing Docker

 We test TPA with the latest stable Docker-CE packages.